oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 Adding two columns to vm_dynamic

       1. domxml text -- holds the full xml description of all devices
-      2. hash varchar(30) -- holds the md5 like encryption for the domxml value
+      2. hash varchar(30) -- holds the md5 like encryption for the xml value

 Modify all relevant views & SP to have the hash[/domxml] field[s]. (see create/run section below for explanation why domxml marked as optional)